rant

 It’s now three days into Queen Elizabeth’s tour of Canada and (as expected) the photos are quite boring and even non-existent.
 Political conventions and campaigns usually have better photo planning.
 I don’t know why the same effort isn’t put into a royal tour.
 I suspect it’s because a royal tour is basically run by the police rather than a creative director or a public relations agency.

-The purpose of a photo op can be completely lost due to poor preplanning.
+The purpose of a photo op can be completely lost due to poor planning.
 For example, what’s the point of doing a statue unveiling when the statue isn’t in the photo?
 Why have the talent stroll through a garden when the garden isn’t visible?

 Continue reading →